Habsburg Spain: Beginnings of the empire (1504–1521)

-In 1504, Isabella I of Castile died.
-Though Ferdinand II of Aragon tried to maintain his position over Castile, the Castilian Cortes Generales (the parliament) chose to crown Isabella's daughter Joanna of Castile as queen.
-Her husband, Philip I of Castile, was the Habsburg son of Maximilian I, Holy Roman Emperor and Mary of Burgundy.
+In 1504, Queen Isabella I of Castile died.
+Though her widower, King Ferdinand II of Aragon, tried to maintain rule over Castile, the crown passed to his and Isabella's daughter Joanna.
+Her husband, Philip, was the Habsburg son of Emperor Maximilian I and Duchess Mary of Burgundy.
 Shortly thereafter Joanna began to lapse into insanity, although the extent of her mental illness remains the topic of some debate.
 In 1506, Philip I was declared jure uxoris king, but he died later that year under mysterious circumstances, possibly poisoned by his father-in-law, Ferdinand II.
-(Note: Biography of Juana, xs4all.nl) Since their oldest son Charles was only six, the Cortes reluctantly allowed Joanna's father Ferdinand II to rule the country as the regent of Queen Joanna and Charles.
+(Note: Biography of Juana, xs4all.nl) Since their oldest son, Charles, was only six, the Cortes Generales reluctantly allowed Ferdinand to rule the country as regent in Joanna's name.

-Spain was now in personal union under Ferdinand II of Aragon.
 As undisputed ruler in most of the Peninsula, Ferdinand adopted a more aggressive policy than he had as Isabella's husband, escalating his longstanding designs on Navarre into a full-blown invasion, initially led by a Castilian military expedition and later supported by Aragonese troops (1512).

 He also attempted to enlarge Spain's sphere of influence in Italy to strengthen it against France.
 As ruler of Aragon, Ferdinand had fought France and Venice for control of Italy.
 These conflicts became the center of Ferdinand's foreign policy as king.
 In the War of the League of Cambrai against Venice, Spanish soldiers distinguished themselves on the field alongside their French allies at the Battle of Agnadello (1509).
 A year later, Ferdinand joined the Holy League against France, seeing a chance at taking both Naples and Navarre, which he claimed by blood and marriage respectively.
 The war was less successful than the one against Venice, and a truce in 1516 gave Milan to France and recognized Spanish hegemony in northern Navarre.